lightward/mechanic-tasks/docs/publish-back-in-stock-products/README.md

 # Publish back-in-stock products

-Tags: Inventory, Products, Publish
+Tags: In stock, Inventory, Location, Products, Publish

-Whenever inventory for a product is updated, this task compares its available inventory against your "back in stock" threshold.
-If the product is to be considered back in stock, this task will make sure it's published to the sales channels of your choice.
-Optionally, it'll send you an email when it publishes your product.
+This task monitors inventory updates, and publishes the product to the configured sales channels whenever a product's total inventory meets your "back in stock" threshold.
+Optionally, it'll send you an email when it does so.
+You may also choose whether to further refine the products being considered by this task by configuring inclusion or exclusion tags (note: exclusion tags will always take precedence over inclusion tags).

 * View in the task library: [tasks.mechanic.dev/publish-back-in-stock-products](https://tasks.mechanic.dev/publish-back-in-stock-products)
 * Task JSON, for direct import: [task.json](../../tasks/publish-back-in-stock-products.json)